International Student Support Services

 Support for Families

 New to NZ?
-Take a look at our short, interactive range of “Stay Healthy, Stay Safe” videos that will help you as you start your learning journey with us at SIT.
-These videos are there to help you stay healthy and safe while you are here with us and talk about various topics under general health, mental health and sexual health.
-The videos have helpful tips and important contacts and will help you settle in to the “Kiwi” way of life!
+Check out the videos below to help you stay healthy and safe while you are here with us.
+The videos have helpful tips, important contacts, and will help you settle in to the “Kiwi” way of life!